Larry and Penny Thompson Memorial Park: Namesakes

 Larry Thompson was a humor columnist for the Miami Herald for more than two decades until his death February 18, 1973.
 He is in the Florida Newspaper Hall of Fame.
 His wife Gladys "Penny" Thompson (née Rhodes), who died September 22, 1975, was a pioneer in women’s aviation during the 1940s-1950s.
-She is in the Florida Aviation Hall of Fame.
+She is in the Florida Aviation Hall of Fame and the Florida Women’s Hall of Fame.
 She was the Florida chapter president of the Ninety-Nines, the women’s pilot organization founded by Amelia Earhart.
 While in the Civil Air Patrol, she flew over the Gulf of Mexico searching for German submarines during World War II.
 Her plane was one of several hundred destroyed in a 1945 blimp hangar fire at the Naval Air Station Richmond, part of which was rebuilt as the park.